Dorothy Hamill had the best hair in the 1976 Winter Olympic Games. Maybe of all time.

 And then came the next day, and I had to blow dry it myself.
 Mom helped me with the plastic round brush we had bought at the grocery store — an inexpensive knock-off of the style at the salon.
 We tried to roll and pull and dry and shape all at the same time.
 The effect was not good.

 I no longer looked like Dorothy Hamill.
-I looked liimageske Nancy, from the comic strip.
+I looked like Nancy, from the comic strip.
 My wedge had gone bulbous.
 I cried.
 I gnashed my teeth.
 I blamed my mother.
 I felt cheated.
 I felt wretched.
 I would never amount to much.
 I was clearly a loser.
 For one, 24-hour period, I had amazing hair.
 Now I was back to looking unkempt and ragged.

 Eventually I got used to the fact that 1) my hair was wavy and would not naturally fan out and bounce back like Dorothy Hamill’s striaght locks and 2) I was hopeless and would always be hopeless with a brush and a blow dryer.